-Ratings: MAC Insured: S&P "AA" (Stable Outlook); Kroll "AA+" (Stable Outlook); Moody's Underlying "A1"

-See "MUNICIPAL BOND RATINGS" AND "BOND INSURANCE".
+RATINGS: Insured AGM S&P "AA" (Stable Outlook); Underlying Moody's "A1" See "MUNICIPAL BOND RATINGS" AND "BOND INSURANCE."

-Delivery of the Bonds is subject to the opinion of Bond Counsel to the effect that interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under "TAX MATTERS" herein including the alternative minimum tax on corporations.
+Delivery of the Bonds is subject to the opinion of Bond Counsel to the effect that interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under "TAX MATTERS" herein, including the alternative minimum tax on corporations.

-THE MASTER DISTRICT HAS DESIGNATED THE BONDS AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS.
-See "TAX MATTERS - Qualified Tax-Exempt Obligations for Financial Institutions."
+THE BONDS ARE NOT DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS FOR FINANCIAL INSTITUTIONS."